torvalds/linux/Documentation/dev-tools/kgdb.rst

 	echo ttyS0 > /sys/module/kgdboc/parameters/kgdboc

-2. Stop kernel execution (break into the debugger)
+2. Stop kernel execution (break into the deger)

    In order to connect to gdb via kgdboc, the kernel must first be stopped.
-There are several ways to stop the kernel which include using kgdbwait as a boot argument, via a :kbd:`SysRq-G`, or running the kernel until it takes an exception where it waits for the debugger to attach.
+There are several ways to stop the kernel which include using kgdbwait as a boot argument, via a :kbd:`SysRq-G`, or running the kernel until it takes an exception where it waits for the deger to attach.

    -  When logged in as root or with a super user session you can run::